Skip to content

 Why Business Relationships Are Different

-• May have different contacts for different properties
+• Multiple contacts (different people for different properties)

 Step-by-Step Instructions